Photo by Emily Hopper

 Having good greenhouse ventilation mitigates risks such as:

-- High humidity: leads to excessive condensation and in turn, fungus
+- High humidity: leads to excessive condensation and consequently, fungus

 - Excessive heat: damages plants and decreases production